miso-lims/walkthroughs/2-0-samples.md

 1. Click _Add_ from the toolbar.
 1. Enter the appropriate information.
 1. Click _Create_.

-**How can I delete samples?**

-Samples can be deleted from the Samples list page by selecting the samples and clicking _Delete_.
-A sample cannot be deleted if it has any child samples or libraries.
-Only the sample's creator or an admin can delete a sample.
-Deleted items are listed on the Deletions list page.
-Deleting a sample is permanent and cannot be undone.

 < <a href="1-0-project-coordination">Project coordination tutorial</a> | <a href="index">Home</a> | <a href="3-0-libraries">Libraries tutorial</a> >